 Faculty development funds are available to support faculty in their research, scholarly and creative activities, and professional development.
 There are various funds available and more than one type of fund can be applied for at the same time.
-Descriptions of Professional and Faculty Development Funds.
+Descriptions of Faculty Development Funds.
 In brief, the types of faculty development funds are:

 - Provost's Presentation Support Fund, maximum of $500/presentation, to support faculty giving presentations at conferences and workshops.
-Submit an Application for Faculty Development Funds to the Chair of the Faculty Development Committee.
+Submit an Application for Faculty Development Funds to Susan Bigler, Exec.
+Asst. to the AVPAA.

 - Department Faculty Development Funds - During the fall semester, faculty, including the librarian/faculty and coaching faculty, can apply for Department Faculty Development Funds through their respective departments.
 Faculty should submit their application to their Department Chair, or Dean of the Library, in the case of the librarians, or Athletic Director, in the case of coaching faculty.

 - Scholarship of Teaching and Learning Grant 2017-2018 - Faculty may apply for grants for 2017-2018 to engage in the scholarship of teaching and learning.
 The grant is designated for those interested in performing classroom assessment or other assessment techniques and document improvements in teaching resulting in measurable increase in student learning outcomes.
 The research results must be publishable material suitable for professional journals and conference presentations and also will inform campus bodies such as the Institution-Wide Assessment Committee.
 Application deadline: Friday, March 24, 2017 to Graham Benton, AVP Academic Affairs.

-- President's Mission Achievement Grants - Up to $3,000/grant.
+- President's Mission Achievement Grants - Up to $5,000/grant.
 Submit an application in the proper format to the AVP Academic Affairs.
 Application deadline is November 15 for spring and summer awards and March 15 for the following fall semester awards.

 - Faculty Maritime Fund Grant - Up to $500/grant that can be used to meet a variety of academic needs such as the purchase of specialized equipment and computer programs, project funding, conferences, stipends to hire assistants, etc. Applications may be submitted at any time to Robert Arp, Vice President for University Advancement.

 Forms and Information